Windows

 Richard

-This article explains how to enable or disable Hybrid Sleep in Windows 11.
+This guide explains how to manage Hybrid Sleep on your Windows 11 computer.

 What is Hybrid Sleep?

 Step 1: Open the Start menu and search for “Control Panel.”
-Click on the Control Panel result.
+Click on the result.

 Windows 11 Control Panel Hardware and Sound section